Jay Berwanger

 John Jacob "Jay" Berwanger (March 19, 1914 – June 26, 2002) was an American college football player and referee.
 In 1935, Berwanger was the first recipient of the Downtown Athletic Club Trophy, renamed the Heisman Trophy the following year.
 At its inception, the award was given to "the most valuable player east of the Mississippi."
-In 1936, Berwanger became the first player drafted into the National Football League in its inaugural 1936 NFL Draft, although he did not play professionally due to a salary dispute.
+In 1936, Berwanger became the first player drafted into the National Football League in its inaugural 1936 NFL draft, although he did not play professionally due to a salary dispute.

 College career

+After attending Dubuque High School in Iowa, Berwanger played college football for the Chicago Maroons football team of the University of Chicago for the 1933 though 1935 seasons, scoring 22 touchdowns in 24 games.
+He was a star halfback for Chicago, where he was known as the "one man football team".
+Playing in the one-platoon system era, he was also a linebacker and return specialist.
+Berwanger was also nicknamed "the Flying Dutchman", although his ancestry was actually German, and the "Man in the Iron Mask", because he wore a special face guard to protect his twice-broken nose.

+Berwanger was also awarded the Chicago Tribune Silver Football as the most valuable player in the Big Ten Conference and earned unanimous All-America honors.
 In a 1934 game against the Michigan Wolverines, Berwanger left his mark on Michigan center Gerald Ford in the form of a distinctive scar beneath the future U.S. president's left eye.
-In 1935, Berwanger became the first recipient of the Downtown Athletic Club Trophy, renamed the Heisman Trophy the following year.
-John Heisman was then the club's athletic director, and after Heisman's death in October 1936 the trophy was expanded to become a national honor and named the Heisman Trophy.
-Berwanger was a star halfback for the Chicago Maroons football team of the University of Chicago, where he was known as the "one man football team".
-He was also awarded the Chicago Tribune Silver Football as the most valuable player in the Big Ten Conference and earned unanimous All-America honors.
+In 1935, Berwanger became the first recipient of the Downtown Athletic Club Trophy, renamed the Heisman Trophy the following year—John Heisman was then the club's athletic director, and after Heisman's death in October 1936 the trophy was expanded to become a national honor and named the Heisman Trophy.

 Berwanger also competed in track and field for Chicago, setting a school decathlon record in 1936 that stood until 2007.
-In college, he was also a brother of the Psi Upsilon fraternity.
+He was a brother of the Psi Upsilon fraternity.

-Heisman Season Highlights
+Heisman season

-During the 1935 campaign, when he won what was to become the Heisman Trophy.
-He rushed for 577 yards, passed for 405, returned kickoffs for 359, scored six touchdowns, and added five PATs for 41 points.
-His team was 4–4 with a 2–3 mark in the Big Ten that season.
+During the 1935 campaign, when he won what was to become the Heisman Trophy, Berwanger rushed for 577 yards, passed for 405, returned kickoffs for 359 yards, scored six touchdowns, and added five extra points for 41 points.
+His team went 4–4 with a 2–3 mark in the Big Ten that season.
+In voting for the award, Berwanger received 84 votes, finishing ahead of Army's Monk Meyer, Notre Dame's William Shakespeare, and Princeton's Pepper Constable.

-Heisman Voting

-Berwanger received 84 votes, finishing ahead of Army's Monk Meyer, Notre Dame's William Shakespeare, and Princeton's Pepper Constable.
 He won 43% of the eligible votes cast.